Our music tastes are based on some shared perceptions

 What do we really hear when we listen to music?
 Researchers from Sweden’s KTH Royal Institute of Technology have attempted to close in on the answer by boiling our perception of music down to nine basic elements – or what they call “perceptual features”.

-could help improve computational models that the music industry uses for predicting the individual tastes of listeners.
+Their findings could help improve computational models that the music industry uses for predicting the individual tastes of listeners.

 So-called music information retrieval (MIR) models combine audio signal processing measurements with analysis of musical elements, which are usually drawn from concepts of music theory and music perception, such as beat strength, rhythmic regularity, meter and mode.
 The models also include analysis of musical genre (for example, punk, dance, experimental), emotion (sad, happy, tender) and other contextual qualities.